Rockies vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- The Rockies have been chosen as underdogs in 45 games this year and have walked away with the win 21 times (46.7%) in those games.
+- The Rockies have been underdogs in 46 games this season and have come away with the win 21 times (45.7%) in those contests.

-- This season, Colorado has been at least a +200 underdog on the moneyline four times, losing each of those contests.
+- This season, Colorado has won nine of its 29 games, or 31%, when it's the underdog by at least +140 on the moneyline.

-- Bookmakers have implied with the moneyline set for this matchup that the Rockies have a 33.3% chance of pulling out a win.
+- The moneyline set for this matchup implies the Rockies have a 41.7% chance of walking away with the win.

-- Colorado's games have gone over the total in 25 of its 54 chances.
+- Colorado and its opponents have hit the over in 25 of its 55 games with a total this season.

 - The Rockies are 4-2-0 against the spread in their six games with a line set by sportsbooks this season.